dsroche/detworam/nbdcpp/README.md

 [BUSE]: https://github.com/acozzette/BUSE
 [nbdkit]: https://github.com/libguestfs/nbdkit

+This package provides a C++ template class that can be used to create a very efficient userspace-level NBD (Network Block Device) server, as well as a script to start up such a server and connect to it locally, which allows you to create a new block device driver without writing any kernel code.

 The content of the library is really just two files:

 +   `nbdserv.h`: A C++ header file.
 It contains template classes to turn